 Anyone who keeps a lot of produce in the house knows that the hardest part of keeping a fresh kitchen is, well, keeping that food fresh.
 This innovative fruit bowl helps solve that problem, thanks to three totally separate spaces for ripening fruit.
 Ready-to-eat produce goes on top of the bamboo tray, while anything that’s not quite ready goes in the vented glass bowl, and bananas (ripe or not) hang on the built-in hook suspended from above.

 The smart design elements don’t stop there, though.
-The entire thing is designed to fit under kitchen cabinets but is roomy enough to accommodate an entire week’s worth of produce.
+The entire piece is designed to fit under kitchen cabinets but is still roomy enough to accommodate an entire week’s worth of produce.
 (It’s short and squat for just this reason!)

 No counter space required